Books

 How to design the book to rebuild civilization

-di the Editorial Team
+by the Editorial Team

 What would happen if civilization as we know it had to be rebuilt from scratch?
 What would we need to do that?
 These questions are the starting point for “The Book”, the volume created by the Hungry Minds collective.
 We interviewed co-founder Vsevolod Batischev and Lev Kaplan, head of the "The Book"'s team of illustrators